 How do I know if I can walk at Commencement?

-May Commencement: Students who are completing their degree in May (end of spring term) or August (end of summer term) are eligible to participate in the May Commencement ceremony.
+May Commencement: Students who are completing degrees in May (end of spring term) or August (end of summer term) are eligible to participate in the May Commencement ceremony.

-December Commencement: Students who are completing their degree in December (end of fall term) are eligible to participate in the December Commencement ceremony.
+December Commencement: Students who are completing degrees in December (end of fall term) are eligible to participate in the December Commencement ceremony.